-The OraQuick® HIV Self-Test uses the same diagnostic technology as our U.S. approved OraQuick ADVANCE® HIV test but is sold into certain foreign countries at a lower cost to meet the needs of those markets.
-For the past several years, we have worked with Population Services International ("PSI"), a leading global health organization, along with UNITAID, the WHO and health officials from several African countries to deploy our Self-Test through the UNITAID-PSI HIV Self-Testing in Africa ("STAR") project.
-The OraQuick® Self-Test has labeling and instructions specifically tailored for the African marketplace.
+The OraQuick® HIV Self-Test uses the same diagnostic technology as our U.S. approved OraQuick ADVANCE® HIV test but is sold for use by individuals in certain foreign countries at a lower cost to meet the needs of those markets.
+For the past several years, we worked with Population Services International ("PSI"), a leading global health organization, along with UNITAID, the WHO and health officials from several African countries to deploy our Self-Test through the UNITAID-PSI HIV Self-Testing in Africa ("STAR") project.
+The OraQuick® Self-Test has labeling and instructions specifically tailored for each market in which it is sold.
 The purpose of the STAR project was to generate crucial information about how best to deliver HIV self-testing, how to generate demand for HIV testing in this manner and what the potential public health impact of self-testing will be.
 Our OraQuick® Self-Test was chosen by PSI because of its quality, ease-of-use and oral fluid option.
+The STAR project has largely been completed.
 This product has received WHO pre-qualification and is eligible for procurement by purchasing entities entitled to access funding and other resources from the Global Fund, UNITAID and other agencies.
-During 2018, a majority of the sales of our OraQuick® HIV Self-Test occurred outside of the STAR project.
+During 2019, a majority of the sales of our OraQuick® HIV Self-Test occurred in countries outside of the African countries covered by the STAR project.